 Many prospective agents go into these online courses planning to “speed run” them to get pre-licensing done as quickly as possible.
 Unfortunately, a few states have put a cap on how many pre-licensing hours you can receive in a day—usually capped at 6 to 10 hours.

-This can complicate getting your license if you have a busy schedule and plan to knock out your state’s pre-licensing course within a few days.
+This can complicate getting your real estate license if you have a busy schedule and plan to knock out your state’s real estate agent pre-licensing course within a few days.

 The courses themselves aren’t as difficult as understanding the complex topics in real estate that are likely brand new to you—of course, that’s unless you’re coming from a career in law, mortgage, or finances and have some hands-on experience with the subject matter.